Nissan 300ZX: Z31

-Unlike its predecessors, the Z31 featured a V6 engine in the 200Z/ZS/ZG, 300ZX and 300ZR, and the only Z31 to come with an inline-six cylinder engine was the Fairlady 200ZR which was only available in Japan.
-The 200ZR was the last Z-car to feature a factory-installed inline six, with roughly 8,283 produced between 1985 and 1988.
-They came in two trims; 200ZR-I (base model with the 'slicktop roof,' few amenities, and only in manual), and 200ZR-II (t-top roof, more electronic options, and available with an optional automatic transmission).
-200ZR models also came standard with the R200 limited slip differential, white faced gauges, and ZR specific cloth upholstery.
+Mechanical

+All Z31s were equipped with engines that had electronic fuel injection (EFI), and all cars were rear wheel drive.
 There were five engine options in total: A turbocharged dual overhead cam 2.0 L straight-six (RB20DET (NICS), used in the 200ZR), a turbocharged single overhead cam 2.0 L V6 (VG20ET, found in the Japanese domestic market 200Z/ZS/ZG), a naturally aspirated single overhead cam 3.0 L V6 (VG30E, found in 300ZX), a turbocharged single overhead cam 3.0 L V6 (VG30ET, used in 300ZX Turbo) and a naturally aspirated dual overhead cam 3.0 L V6 (VG30DE, used in 300ZR).

-The Z31 had electronic fuel injection (EFI), and was rear wheel drive.
+Many of the Z31s were equipped with the new VG family of V6 engines, which was Japan's first 60-degree V6, unlike its predecessors, which used L-series I6 engines.
+The VG engines were found in the 200Z/ZS/ZG, 300ZX and 300ZR trims, from 2.0L to 3.0L.
 The VG30 engine was either a type A or type B sub-designation from 1984 to March 1987, while models from April 1987 to 1989 had a W sub-designation.
 The W-series engines featured redesigned water jackets for additional cooling, and fully floating piston wrist pins.
 Finally, these engines were equipped with self-adjusting hydraulic valve lifters.

+Some Z31s are equipped with the turbocharged RB20DET engine, which are the last Z-cars to use a inline-six cylinder engine; these were sold as the Fairlady Z 200ZR, of which roughly 8,283 were produced between 1985 and 1988.
+200ZR's came in two trims; 200ZR-I (base model with the 'slicktop roof,' crank windows, A/C, base model creature comforts, and only with a manual transmission), and 200ZR-II (t-top roof, more electronic options, and available with an optional automatic transmission).
+200ZR models also came standard with the R200 limited-slip differential, white faced gauges, and ZR specific cloth upholstery.

-The transmissions were a 5-speed manual or an optional 4-speed automatic (all Z31 automatics were the E4N71B equipped with torque-converter lockup including turbo models).
-All Z31s were equipped with a Nissan R200 rear differential, April 1987 and later turbo models received an R200 clutch limited-slip differential except 1988 Shiro Specials which had a Viscous-type limited slip.
+The Z31s are equipped with a 5-speed manual or an optional 4-speed automatic transmission; all Z31 automatics were the E4N71B equipped with torque-converter lockup, including turbo models.
+All Z31s were equipped with a Nissan R200 rear differential.
+April 1987 and later turbo models received a modified R200 featuring a clutch-based limited-slip differential, except 1988 Shiro Specials which had a viscous-type limited-slip differential.